 BLACK LIVES MATTER

 Black Lives Matter.
-I’m not sure if this is a controversial statement in Berkeley, and especially within our community of progressive-minded thinkers and designers.
+AAPI lives matter.
+I’m not sure if these are controversial statements in Berkeley, especially within our community of progressive-minded thinkers and designers.
 But that doesn’t mean that people of color have equal treatment in Berkeley.
 Or that our design community is as diverse as our population.
 Our role is to build a more perfect world.
 We can do better.

 I’ve seen a lot of wonderful letters from editors, and brilliant resource lists for people to get engaged in the protests, and to educate themselves on the issues.